syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 ---
-layout : post
+layout: post
-title : Save image in Syncfusion SfImageEditor control in Xamarin.Forms description : Learn how to save the image in ImageEditor for Xamarin.Forms platform : xamarin.forms control : ImageEditor documentation : ug
+title: Save image in Syncfusion SfImageEditor control in Xamarin.Forms
+description: Learn how to save the image in different ways as well as the use of different events in ImageEditor for Xamarin.Forms
+platform: xamarin.forms
+control: ImageEditor
+documentation: ug
 ---

-## Save
+# Save in SfImageEditor

-You can save the image along with the current edits to the device using the `Save` method.
+You can save the image along with the current edits to the device using the [`Save`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.SfImageEditor~Save.html) method.

 The saved image will be added to device for each platform in the following locations: